What do I do in case of emergency?

 How do I access AID Behavioral Health (BH) services?

 At the time of intake, you will meet with our staff to be admitted to the Behavioral Health Outpatient Program and to discuss available programs and services.
-Staff will conduct an assessment to determine a diagnosis at that time, and you will be given the option to return during walk-in hours or schedule a follow-up appointment for a more thorough Behavioral Health Assessment to determine recommendations for services.
+Staff will conduct an assessment to determine a diagnosis and recommendation for services at that time..

 After the Behavioral Health Assessment is completed you will meet with your Primary Case Manager to develop an Individualized Treatment Plan.
 At that time, you will decide which services you would like to participate in to help you meet your treatment goals and objectives.
 Services could include individual counseling/therapy, psychosocial rehabilitation group services, community support services, psychiatric services, and case management services.

-If you have an additional need for outpatient alcohol and drug treatment, residential services, or any other services AID has to offer, your Primary Case Manager can make a referral for these services.
-The Behavioral Health Department also offers psychological testing services.
-For more information about these services, please call (630) 966-4000.
+If you have an additional need for residential services, or any other services AID has to offer, your Primary Case Manager can make a referral for these services.
+For more information about these services, please call (877) 243-0001.

 Do you have Psychiatrists who can prescribe medications?

-Yes, we have several psychiatrists working with our agency who are able to meet with you and discuss the best medication treatment to address your issues.
+Yes, we have psychiatric providers working with our agency who are able to meet with you and discuss the best medication treatment to address your issues.

 Is my information private?